Ed Flanagan (politician)

-Edward S. Flanagan (December 18, 1950 – November 3, 2017), commonly known as Ed Flanagan, was an American politician from Vermont.
+Edward S. Flanagan (December 18, 1950 – November 3, 2017) was an American politician from Vermont.
 He served as Vermont State Auditor from 1993 to 2001 and as a State Senator from 2005 to 2011.

 Early life

-Flanagan was born in Washington, DC, the son of Bernard Lawrence Flanagan (1919-1970) and Margaret (Sawyer) Flanagan.
+Flanagan was born in Washington, D.C., the son of Bernard Lawrence Flanagan (1919-1970) and Margaret (Sawyer) Flanagan.
 When Flanagan was born, his father was employed on the staff of U.S. Senator George Aiken.
 He graduated from the University of Pennsylvania with a B.A. in history and political science in 1973, and earned a J.D. from Harvard Law School in 1976.

 His older brother, Robert Flanagan, also entered politics, but as a Republican serving in the Maryland House of Delegates and as that state's Secretary of Transportation from 2003 - 2007.

 Start of career

 Beginning in 1977, Flanagan served in the Carter Administration as a policy analyst under Secretary of Health, Education, and Welfare Joseph Califano, before beginning the private practice of law.
 He began to reside permanently in Vermont in 1988, and was an unsuccessful candidate that year for Vermont Attorney General.